DaedalusHyperboreus/steam-tweaks/README.md

 ## Usage
 If you use GamerOS or use `steamos-compositor-plus` and have `steam-tweaks` installed all the tools will run automatically when the Steam session starts.

 You can also invoke each script listed below manually with the command given in brackets.
 Alternatively, run the `steam-tweaks` convenience script which runs all the tools.
-The tools should be invoked when Steam is not running, otherwise any changes the tools make will be overwritten by Steam.
+The tools should be invoked when Steam is not running.
+Any changes the tools make while Steam is running will be overwritten by Steam.

 ## The Tools
 ### Steam Config (steam-config)
 Configures Steam games according to the automatically downloaded configuration file, or the local override file if found at `~/.config/steam-tweaks.yaml`.

-Extends Valve's Steam Play/Proton whitelist, specifying the compatibility tool, launch options and whether Steam Input is enabled on a per game basis.
+Extends Valve's Steam Play/Proton whitelist, specifying the compatibility tool, launch options and whether Steam Input is enabled on a per-game basis.
 Many games are already configured to work out of the box, with more being added over time.
-Please help by testing games you own and submitting your configurations.
+Please help by testing the games you own and submitting your configurations.

 #### Options
  - **compat_tool**: the compatibility tool to be used for the specified game, e.g. `proton_42`, `steamlinuxruntime`